These questions cover commonly asked questions about the local history grants program managed by Public Record Office Victoria.

 •incorporated separate legal entities that can be sued in child abuse proceedings;

 Further information about the requirements can be found at: https://www.justice.vic.gov.au/safer-communities/protecting-children-and-families/organisations-providing-services-to-children-new

 E-publications can be sold via the internet and through electronic bookstores, and consumers can read the published content on a dedicated e-book reader, mobile device or computer.

 When proposing an e-publishing project, some things you will need to consider are:

 • Approximately how many pages will it have?

-• Do you have an established online platform to publish the e-publication?
+• An online platform to publish the e-publication

 • Will the publication be sold or freely available for download?